Israel: Benjamin Netanyahu will visit Bahrain 'soon' | DW | 24.11.2020

 A tweet earlier in the thread said the conversation was "very friendly."

-Netanyahu's announcement comes after a Bahraini delegation, lead by Foreign Minister Abdullatif al-Zavani,traveled to Israel last week.
+Netanyahu's announcement comes after a Bahraini delegation, lead by Foreign Minister Abdullatif bin Rashid Alzayani,traveled to Israel last week.
 Israel and Bahrain said during the visit that they hope to open embassies in one another's countries by the end of the year.

-Israel has begun to normalize ties with Arab nations that previously refused to recognize the Jewish state this year, including the United Arab Emirates (UAE) and Sudan.
+Israel has begun to normalize ties with Arab nations that previously refused to recognize the Jewish state, including the United Arab Emirates (UAE) and Sudan.
 In addition to Bahrain, they were the first Arab nations to recognize Israel in decades.

 Until this year, Egypt and Jordan were the only Arab states to recognize Israel after signing peace accords in the 20th century.

-An Israeli official and local media said Netanyahu had made a secret trip to Saudi Arabia on Sunday to meet with Crown Prince Mohammed bin Salman and US Secretary of State Mike Pompeo.
-Saudi Arabia's foreign minister Prince Faisal bin Farhan al-Saud denied reports.
-Netanyahu did not confirm or deny the reports.
+On Monday, an Israeli official and local media said Netanyahu had made a secret trip to Saudi Arabia over the weekend to meet with Crown Prince Mohammed bin Salman and US Secretary of State Mike Pompeo.
+Saudi Foreign Minister Prince Faisal bin Farhan al-Saud has denied the reports, and Netanyahu did not confirm or deny the meeting.

-Israel and Saudi Arabia have fostered a security cooperation over countering rival Iran.
+Israel and Saudi Arabia have fostered a security cooperation, in an effort to counter rival Iran.

-The United States helped to broker the relationships between Israel and the Arab states.

-No more relations are expected between Israel and Arab nations until Joe Biden (left) becomes president in January

 kbd/rt (AP, dpa, Reuters)